emilyjspencer/Notes/OOP/OOP.md

 # Inheritance

-* It allows you to create a more specific and specialized version of a class
+* Inheritance allows you to create a more specific and specialized version of a class
 * The parent class is the super class or base class
 * The child class is the sub class or derived class
 * The parent class is always more generic than the subclasses